bytewax/mysql-cdc-snowflake/README.md

-# Bytewax Dataflow for Snowflake Database Replication
+# Bytewax Dataflow for MySQL <> Snowflake Database Replication

 This repository contains a Bytewax dataflow example that demonstrates how to replicate a MySQL database into Snowflake.
 It's designed to help you understand how to capture and process change data capture (CDC) streams and apply them to a Snowflake database using Bytewax.